FTP vs HTTP

 During a "chunked encoding" transfer, the sending party sends a stream of [size-of-data][data] blocks over the wire until there is no more data to send and then it sends a zero-size chunk to signal the end of it.

 Another obvious benefit (apart from having to re-open the connection again for next transfer) with chunked encoding compared to plain closing of the connection is the ability to detect premature connection shutdowns.

-HTTP provides a way for the client and server to negotiate and choose among sevel compression algorithms.
+HTTP provides a way for the client and server to negotiate and choose among several compression algorithms.
 The gzip algorithm being the perhaps most widely used one, with brotli being a recent addition that often compresses data even better.